igmhub/LaCE/docs/docs/developers/documentation.md

 In order to write documentation, you can use the following structure:

 - `docs/docs/developers`: Documentation for developers
-- `docs/docs/`: Documentation for users
+- `docs/docs/users`: Documentation for users

-You can add new pages by adding a new `.md` file to the `docs/docs/` folder.
-Remember to add the new page to the `mkdocs.yml` file so that it is included in the documentation.
+To add a new page, you should create a new `.md` file to the `docs/docs/` folder.
+To define where this document should be included and the structure of the documentation, add the new page to the `mkdocs.yml`.
 The new page will automatically be added to the navigation menu.
 To have a cleaner structure, add the new page to the corresponding `index.md` file.
+The documentation is structured with an index file for each section.